 The BIOS, or Basic Input Output System, is the crucial low-level interconnect between your motherboard, the components plugged into it, and your OS.
 This firmware stored locally on the board initialises everything plugged into the mobo’s I/O, and is crucial to the smooth operation of your PC, from the best SSD for gaming to your CPU to the best gaming RAM.
 Think of it as the system governing the highway between all your computer’s most important components.

 If you’re having difficult hardware diagnostic issues, frustrating system instability, or just can’t get your memory up to speed, it’s especially important to make sure your motherboard’s BIOS firmware is up to date with the latest release from the appropriate manufacturer.
 The performance, stability, and compatibility of your system may depend on it – yes, you read that right, it can boost fps in your game.
-All you need for the process is an internet connection, a USB stick, and 10 minutes to spare.
+All you need for the process is an internet connection, a USB stick, and ten minutes to spare.

-The first thing to do is note down any BIOS settings or overclocking values before undertaking the following update process as these will be wiped during the installation.
+Before you get started, the first thing to do is note down any BIOS settings or overclocking values, as these will be wiped during the installation.
 You can also check there are no planned power outages in your area before going ahead with the update, if you wanted to be extra careful.

 Depending on whether you bleed red or blue in the AMD vs. Intel debate, the BIOS update process may vary.
-It’s especially important to keep AM4 motherboards updated for improved memory support and compatibility with the latest AMD Ryzen 2000 and AMD Ryzen 3000 processors.
-And if you have an AM4 or LGA 1200 motherboard, your manufacturer may have released a BIOS update enabling support for a CPU upgrade to the latest AMD Zen 3 and upcoming Intel Rocket Lake-S processors.
+It’s especially important to keep AM4 motherboards updated for improved memory support and compatibility with the latest processors.

 Find your system specs